nanobox-io/nanobox-docs/source/getting-started/engines-images.html.md

 Engines and Images build and configure the runtimes and supporting services necessary to run your app.

 #### Engines
 Engines are simply a collection of scripts that build and prepare your **code's runtime environment**.
-They install required binaries, are able to run dependency managers, implement configuration options specified in your `boxfile.yml`, even detect the language framework being used.
+They install required binaries, run dependency managers, implement configuration options specified in your `boxfile.yml`, even detect the language framework being used.

 #### Images
 Images are used to provision and configure **data components** for your app.
-They are essentially Docker images that include "hooks" that tell Nanobox how the service should be configured, started, and function.
+They are Docker images that include "hooks" that tell Nanobox how the service should be configured, started, and function.

 ### Register, View, Search Engines & Images
 All engines and images can be registered, viewed, and searched on [shelf.nanobox.io](https://shelf.nanobox.io).